Creating and using named ranges

 There are ways to insert a name into a formula are available:

-- On the Formula tab, in the Defined Names group, click Use in Formula and choose a range name:
+- On the Formula tab, in the Defined Names group, click Use in Formula and choose

 - On the formula bar insert first letters of a range name, Excel proposed list: